Rust-Trends/rust-trends.github.io/content/posts/Building a DNS Server in Rust.md

 This tutorial is inspired by the Codecrafters challenge of building your own DNS server.
 If you enjoy hands-on learning, use <a href="https://app.codecrafters.io/join-track/rust?via=Rust-Trends" target="_blank">my referral link</a> to get a 40% discount and support my content.
 You can even try it for free no strings attached!

 Have questions or feedback?
 Drop a comment or reach out, I’d love to hear how your DNS server is coming along!
 Stay tuned for Part 2!

+# Disclaimer
+This project is intended for **educational purposes** and may not be fully optimized for production use.

+You may notice warnings when running `cargo check` or `cargo run`, such as **unused code warnings**.
+For example, some `from_bytes` and `to_bytes` functions are not currently used, same holds for enum entries.
+These functions and entires have been intentionally left in place for **illustrative purposes** and to maintain **code symmetry**.

+Contributions and improvements are always welcome! 🚀

+# Acknowledgments
+A huge thanks to the **Codecrafters team** for their support and guidance throughout this project.